Auth scripting

 On the Scripts page, you can view a list of existing scripts.
 To edit, duplicate, or delete a script, click its More () menu.

-The edit option in the More menu opens the script in a lightweight editor which features syntax highlighting and validation checking.
+The edit option in the More menu opens the script in a lightweight editor that features syntax highlighting and validation checking.
 You can maximize the editor to full screen to edit larger scripts:

 ① JavaScript editor